 E: Exceed Expectations

-When used correctly, you can use your content marketing to exceed customers’ expectations
+When used correctly, you can use your content marketing to exceed customers’ expectations.

 I advise people to write down all of the questions a prospect or customer might have about your business or industry.
 Then, you should record videos of yourself answering all of these questions individually.
 If you’re answering complex questions, you might want to create a Loom video so you can record your screen and walk your audience through a multi-step process.
+Alternatively, you could try FlexClip, an all-in-one screen recorder and video editor that can help you create professional-looking videos.

 Every time a customer asks you one of these questions, you can reply with a link to a video.
 This will enable you to resolve their issue much faster and in greater detail.
 When customers see your entire channel of videos, they’ll be able to find answers to their questions before they even have to ask.
 They’ll feel like you read their mind!